ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 * [Utility bills versus temperature](r/utilities/utilities.html): adding polynomial terms to fit nonlinear curves
 * [Kidney function and aging](r/creatinine/creatinine.html): naive prediction intervals; R^2 and the decomposition of variance

-### Regression with multiple categorical varaibles
+### Regression with multiple categorical variables
 * [Reaction time in video games](r/rxntime/rxntime.html): modeling numerical outcomes with more than one categorical predictor; dummy variables and interaction terms; analysis of variance.
 * [House prices](r/house/house.html): regression with one numerical and multiple categorical predictors; dummy variables and interactions in simple regression models.